-I will set up a Forum thread for each assignment where students should post any questions or comments and where I will address questions on the assignments.
-This will insure that all students benefit from the Q & A related to that assignment.
-Students are welcome to answer questions posted on Forum.
+I will set up a Forum thread for each assignment where students should post any questions or comments and where I will address questions on the assignments or any other topic of interest to students.
+This will insure that all students benefit from the Q & A. Students are welcome to answer questions posted on Forum.
 Comments, questions and answers that are particularly helpful and illuminating will count towards your class participation grade.
+Each student should set his/her forum setting in NYU Classes to receive a notification whenever something is posted.